kxusx/autograder/README.md

 3. Log in using Auth0 authentication

-4. Upload the digital answer key PDF
+4. Upload the answer key PDF

-5. Upload student submission PDFs (handwritten)
+5. Upload student submission PDFs

 6. Wait for the AI to process and analyze the submissions